harshitvsaxena/Resources/RethinkDB-with-Docker/installing_docker.md

 ## Installing Docker

 Installing Docker is pretty easy.
-You can just follow the steps needed mentioned here: https://docs.docker.com/engine/installation/linux/
+You can just follow the steps mentioned here: https://docs.docker.com/engine/installation/linux/

 Please select your version of linux from the above mentioned link and follow through the tutorial there.